isacarias/listbot/README.md

 :acowg: is a slackmoji only available if you download it from slackmojis.com and set it up in your slack!

-Also, for privacy reasons I have not included my real .env file here which contains sensitive information about my slack channel.
-You must substitute the current values in this .env file with your own slack token and channel ID values.
+Also, for privacy reasons I have not included my real `.env` file here which contains sensitive information about my slack channel.
+You must create your own `.env` file and initialize the variables `SLACK_TOKEN` and `SLACK_CHANNEL_ID` with your own slack channel values.

 Have fun :)